Inside South Florida: Where to Celebrate the Chinese New Year

 Didn't get enough partying in on the New Year?
 Well, you're in luck.
 Chinese New Year celebrations start tonight, and the Wynwood hotspot 1-800-Lucky is hosting one of the biggest parties in Miami.

 "We are really excited for the start of the Chinese New Year tonight.
 We have an amazing band from Miami: Jason, Joshua, and the Beholders.
 They are an amazing funk and soul band and my personal favorite band.
-We are also decorating the place, tons of Chinese lanterns, tons of Chinese Dragons, and dancers." said Sven Vogtland, the Music Coordinator of the festivities.
+We are also decorating the place, tons of Chinese lanterns, tons of Chinese Dragons, and dancers." said Sven Vogtland, co-owner of 1-800-Lucky.

 And there will be plenty of food and booze as well.